markstgodard/hurl/README.md

 ### TODOs

- - Need to cleanup UI
+ - [ ] Have link to group Movies vs. Shows (i.e. a link maybe so filter based on Movies or TV Shows etc)
- - add a box at the top right to set the image of the thumbnail of Now Watching
+ - [ ] Sorting (i.e. sort by name or file date)
- - support look up of episode info by naming convention ("Name.of.Show.yyyy.mm.dd.mp4")
+ - [ ] support look up of episode info by naming convention ("Name.of.Show.yyyy.mm.dd.mp4")
- - improve media lookup, less hacky / dependent on naming conventions
+ - [ ] improve media lookup, less hacky / dependent on naming conventions
- - update tests to use VCR instead of hitting Trakt
+ - [ ] update tests to use VCR instead of hitting Trakt